ryan-mcclue/musings/notes.md

 essentially tradeoffs between power and data rate ieee 802.11 group for WANs (wifi - high data rate), 802.15 for WPANs; 802.15.1 (bluetooth - le variant - heavily used in audio), 802.15.4 low data rate (zigbee implements this standard)
 -------------------------------------------------------------------
+# Raytracer
+CRT introduces unecessary cruft (default conversion between OS line endings, so have to specify binary for fopen) Single line error check if don't care, i.e. execution can continue, otherwise wrap in block When specifying file type magic value, wants in memory order, so reverse for little-endian Determine direction by padding start with particular colour static for all functions as generating an export table can slow done compile times

 # Modern Software is Slow
 People think that it's slow, but it won't crash (because of interpreter)